jorshali/ai-for-developers/part0/getting_started/section2/README.md

-# The Developer's Guide to AI: From Prompts to Agents
+# The Developer's Guide to AI - From Prompts to Agents

-## Getting Started - Part 2: Stream your LLM Responses
+## Getting Started - Section 2: Stream your LLM Responses

 The cool typing effect you see in ChatGPT makes it feel responsive.